- Listen to the sun.

 Lupercalia was a wild and reckless time.

 The festival rites were conducted by an organization called Luperci — the ‘brothers of the wolf’.
 They were the high priests of Pan.
 The festival began with the sacrifice of two male goats and a dog.
-Next, two young Luperci were led to the altar, to be anointed on their foreheads with the sacrificial blood, which was wiped off the bloody knife with wool soaked in milk.
+Next, two young priests were led to the altar, to be anointed on their foreheads with the sacrificial blood, which was wiped off the bloody knife with wool soaked in milk.
 (Interestingly, sheep and milk play an important role in the feast of Imbolc.)

 Next – the fun part!
 The Luperci guys cut throngs from the skins of the animals.
 Interestingly, the goat throngs were called ‘februa’ — hence our month “February”.
 They then ran through the streets dressed only in goat skins and chased women, trying to hit them with the februa.